thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 ## Conclusion

-An organization called *Focus on Rural America* run by ex-dem staffers/leaders — that's founded by someone who worked for Bill Clinton, ran paid campaigns for  Obama — that's advised by someone who worked as State director for Hickenlooper — that's chaired by someone who has apparent allegiance to one of the Democratic primary candidates — specifically — Elizabeth Warren — publish just memo of the poll where Bernie is getting lower vote share than *Pete Buttigieg*.
+An organization called *Focus on Rural America* — that's founded by someone who worked for Bill Clinton, ran paid campaigns for  Obama — that's advised by someone who worked as State director for Hickenlooper — that's chaired by someone who has apparent allegiance to one of the Democratic primary candidates — specifically — Elizabeth Warren — publish just memo of the poll where Bernie is getting lower vote share than *Pete Buttigieg*.

-These polls are conducted by an ex-Obama pollster — with a staff member whose father worked for Obama as chief strategist — publishes just memo of the poll — with numbers that are complete outliers — with no information on the methodology/demographic breakdown — which then are picked-up by mainstream media — use this poll to push free propaganda for Warren & other corporate dems — till this propaganda becomes reality in the minds of undecided voters.
+These polls are conducted by ex-Obama pollster — with a staff member whose father worked for Obama as chief strategist — publishes just memo of the poll — with numbers that are complete outliers — with no information on the methodology/demographic breakdown — which then are picked-up by mainstream media — use this poll to push free propaganda for Warren & other corporate dems — while undermining Bernie's campaign — till this propaganda becomes reality in the minds of undecided voters.

-Most of the outlets that reported these finding don't mention that the polling is done by people who worked for corporate democrats in the past & are commissioned by people who are batting for Warren, a candidate in the current democratic primary
+Most outlets that reported these finding did not mention that the polling is done by people who worked for corporate democrats in the past & are commissioned by people who are currently batting for Warren, a candidate in the current democratic primary

 What else do you call this other than *Manufacturing Consent* by democratic establishment — in connivance with their toadies in the mainstream media —